tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/Titanium_CLI_Tasks.md

 ### Check your development environment

-To check if you current development environment is setup correctly to build projects, run the `ti ti setup check` command.
+To check if you current development environment is setup correctly to build projects, run the `ti setup check` command.
 This command will report what tools are configured to work with the CLI.

 **Output Examples:**